You’ve come to the right place!

 We at Fat Fish Marketing are Search Engine Optimization experts and want to help YOU achieve SEO success.
 So sit back and get ready to understand what you need to do to take your SEO from zero to hero.

-What is SEO?
+What Is SEO?

 SEO stands for Search Engine Optimization.
 While this may sound confusing at first, this is actually very easy to understand.
 The essence of SEO is optimizing your website for search engines.
 Pretty self-explanatory, right?

 The Search Engine Results Page